companieshouse/document-generator/README.md

 ### Temporary change in the `docker-chs-development` project

-In file `services/modules/docgen/document-generator.docker-compose.yaml`, comment out the AWS ECR image and uncomment the local image and add a new line for the local docker image.
+In file `services/modules/docgen/document-generator.docker-compose.yaml`, comment out the AWS ECR image and add a new line for the local docker image.

 ``` yaml
 document-generator: